russellwpatterson/russellpatterson.com/content/posts/2009-04-04-alarm-3-5-6-released.md

 - Alarm 3
 ---

 Today, I'm releasing Alarm 3.5.6.
 Download it from the website or from the auto-update service.
-This version contains 5 theme refreshes which should make them a bit easier to use.
+This version contains 5 theme refreshes which should make them a bit easier on the eyes.
 Also, it contains about 2-3 bug fixes for bugs which have been there for a while.